joshphillis/azure-vm-terraform-stack/README.md

 ## 📌 Notes & Best Practices

 - 🔒 **Security**: Never commit sensitive credentials to version control.
-Use `.gitignore` to exclude secrets.
+Use `.gitignore` to exclude secrets and `.terraform` directories.
 - 📊 **Diagnostics**: Boot diagnostics are optional and require a storage account.
 Enable via `diagnostics_enabled = true`.
 - 📁 **File Share Mounting**: Ensure outbound port 445 is allowed for SMB traffic.
 The share is mounted as drive `Z:` on the VM.
 - 🧼 **Cleanup**: Use `terraform destroy` to remove all resources when no longer needed.